 6. Wegovy, Ozempic, and Rybelsus (Semaglitide)

 Wegovy is the newest FDA approved weight loss medication (to date), approved in the summer of 2021, and it is similar to Saxenda in that it is a glucagon-like peptide-1 (GLP-1) and biologic that requires refrigeration.
-Wegovy and Ozempic are practically the same medication but approved for different indications.
+Wegovy and Ozempic are practically the same medication but approved for different indications and have different doses.
 Wegovy is FDA approved for weight loss and Ozempic is approved for use in Type II diabetes.
 Wegovy and Ozempic also differ in dosing, with Wegovy’s maximum dose being 2.4 mg when Ozempic ends at 1 mg.
 The medications also differ in the construction of the injection pens and medication delivery.
 Wegovy is an “autoinjector” pen with the needle inside the pen and one-time use for each injection.
 The Ozempic injection is more tedious requiring pen needle insertion and a dial to increase or lower the dose.
 Both Wegovy and Ozempic have longer half-lives than Saxenda, allowing for an injection once every 7 days as opposed to the once daily injection needed for Saxenda.
 Wegovy works by increasing satiety and helping individuals to feel fuller, this results in reduce food intake and appetite.
-Wegovy also lowers insulin (to aid in fat loss and insulin resistnce) and slows down digestion.
+Wegovy also lowers insulin (to aid in fat loss and insulin resistance) and slows down digestion.

 Individuals who take Wegovy report less hunger, smaller portions of food, and less eating frequency.
 Patients notice getting fuller sooner after eating and therefore eat smaller portions of food, they may snack less frequently and eat less often between meals.
 The most common side effects for Wegovy are similar to the side effects for Saxenda and Ozempic and include nausea, headache, diarrhea, constipation, and abdominal pain.
 Wegovy, like the other GLP-1s in the class, has improved cardiac outcomes by lowering heart attack and stroke risks.